OpenShip/documentation/docs/fedex.md

 ## Quotes (Rate)

-Use FedEx mapper and proxy to get quotes
+Use FedEx mapper and proxy to get quotes.

 ```python
 from openship.domain.entities import Quote